-New Jersey Redevelopment Lawyers
+Experienced Attorneys Resolving New Jersey Redevelopment Challenges

 Redeveloping property can be a complicated business.
 Myriad issues can present themselves in the process of any residential, commercial, industrial or governmental redevelopment project.
 However, because land is scarce in New Jersey, redevelopment is an important part of the New Jersey development landscape.

-The guidance and representation of an experienced environmental and land use law firm is pivotal to the success of your project, or to your opposition to inclusion in a redevelopment designated area or your opposition to a redevelopment plan.
+The guidance and representation of an experienced environmental and land use law firm is pivotal to the success of your project, to your opposition to inclusion in a redevelopment designated area or to your opposition to a redevelopment plan.
 We have represented clients in some of the largest redevelopment projects in New Jersey.

 At Van Dalen Brower LLC, our attorneys have represented clients as plaintiffs and defendants in myriad land use issues.
 With more than 80 years of combined experience, we provide bold, thoughtful and supportive legal counsel to our clients in several redevelopment and redevelopment-related areas, including: